longhorn/longhorn/enhancements/20240522-storage-network-for-rwx-volumes.md

 Introduce a new responsibility to the Kubernetes pod controller: deleting workload pods that use the RWX volume and storage network when the CSI plugin pod restarts (during *Delete* operations).
 When a workload pod is deleted, its owning controller should create a new pod, initiating the normal volume attachment process.
 This process involves the CSI controller requesting the node server to unmount and mount the mount points, re-establishing the connection of the dangling mount.
 However, this approach results in a temporary disruption to the workload pod.
 Therefore, users can control this behavior using the `auto-delete-pod-when-volume-detached-unexpectedly` setting.

-The controller will not trigger workload pod deletion in the following scenarios:
+The controller will not trigger RWX volume workload pod deletion in the following scenarios:
 - Storage network setting is not configured.
-- The workload RWX volume's share manager pod is missing the storage network CNI annotation.
+- Storage network for RWX volume setting is disabled.

 ### Test plan

+1. **Feature Testing:** Verify that the storage network supports RWX volumes and ensure the functionality of new settings.
 1. **Regression Testing:** Cover both cluster network and storage network scenarios to ensure all functionalities work as expected.
 1. **Resilience Testing:** Verify data accessibility after CSI plugin pod restarts for both cluster network and storage network scenarios.
 1. **Cross-platform Testing:** Ensure RWX volume functionality on non-traditional operating systems such as Talos Linux and Container-Optimized OS for compatibility.